bednar/influxdb3-java-spring-retry/README.md

 - **Lombok** – annotations like `@RequiredArgsConstructor` and `@Slf4j` reduce boiler‑plate.
 - **Configuration by annotations** – a `@Configuration` class declares beans for the InfluxDB client and retry template using `@Bean`.
 No XML configuration is required.
 - **REST Controller** – a simple `@RestController` exposes the `/api/query` endpoint.
 A `q` request parameter supplies the SQL to execute and the endpoint returns a number of rows.
-- **Stress test script** – a POSIX shell script under `scripts/` repeatedly calls the REST endpoint.
-It can be used to generate load and observe memory behaviour.
+- **Stress test script** – a zsh script under `scripts/` that repeatedly calls the REST endpoint.
+It prints a timestamp before each request and reports curl/HTTP errors.
+It also supports configurable concurrency.

 ## Requirements